intmus/inttheory22-23/_07-harmonic-functions/a2-diaprogcirclefifths.md

 - When you have a V7 moving to a I chord in root position, it is better to omit the fifth in th I chord to make sure all voices are present and voiceleading is smooth.

+Motion Between Two Voices

+- Static motion is when both voices stay the same from one chord to the next.

+- Oblique motion is when one voice moves and the other stays the same.

+- Parrallel motion is when both voices move with the same interval size and the same direction.

+- Similar motion is when both voices move in the same way with a different interval size (or quality).

+- Contrary motion is when both voies move in opposite directions.
+This could be when both voices move closer to eachother, or further away.

 ## Class discussion 2021

 **Tendency tones**